-The payroll contributions for your registered domestic partner's coverage and for his/her eligible dependent child(ren)'s coverage are deducted on an after-tax basis.
+Except as noted below, the payroll contributions for your domestic partner's coverage and for his/her eligible Dependent child(ren)'s coverage are deducted on an after-tax basis.
 Additionally, you must pay taxes on the value of the Company-paid portion of their coverage.
 The value of the Company-paid portion of such coverage will be added to your income on your pay stubs and W-2, and is subject to ordinary Federal, state, local, FICA and other applicable payroll taxes.